Pedro-Alvestegui/BESS-2024-24/Assignment 3.md

                processing.run("native:buffer", {'INPUT':'C:\\Users\\localuser\\Documents\\Assignment_3_Final\\Eliomys_quercinus_reprojection_buffered-gpkg.gpkg|layername=eliomys_quercinus_reprojection','DISTANCE':5000,'SEGMENTS':5,'END_CAP_STYLE':0,'JOIN_STYLE':0,'MITER_LIMIT':2,'DISSOLVE':False,'SEPARATE_DISJOINT':False,'OUTPUT':'TEMPORARY_OUTPUT'})
               ```

-    6. On the Buffers section, the distance is changed according to the microorganism and the distance is displayed in meters
+    6. On the Buffers section, the distance is changed according to the micro-mammals and the distance is displayed in meters

   c.
 Expected Outcome
-  * The expected outcome of this analysis is to show that there are some microorganisms animals that will overlap the habitat range of the common vole as the areas the common vole live in are also suitable for other species to live.
+  * The expected outcome of this analysis is to show that there are some micro-mammals animals that will overlap the habitat range of the common vole as the areas the common vole live in are also suitable for other species to live.
 At the same it will also show that some species will not overlap with the common vole giving a green light on the proceeding of the proposed solutions.
 Once again, when doing the testing, the resulsts showed both, that some do overlap and some do not, so when doing the project it is important to look at these areas.

 # Cartographic
 * Topic & Intended Message

-  The topic and intended message the viewer should understand from the map is that the chosen microorganisms both do not and do overlap the common vole's habitat range.
+  The topic and intended message the viewer should understand from the map is that the chosen micro-mammals both do not and do overlap the common vole's habitat range.
 Some species have more distribution around Castilla y Leon as well as others do not, which makes one understand that the proposed solutions such as the appliance of bio-rodenticide, sonometers, etc are a viable options.
 Due to some areas not having great variety of diversity, but some areas do so more careness will be needed when doing the tests on those specific areas.
-The layers that were used were occurrence maps of the microorganisms, which are displayed as dots around the region.
+The layers that were used were occurrence maps of the micro-mammals, which are displayed as dots around the region.
 In addition, it also has buffers which displays what is around the area that the species lives in, displaying possible interactions with other beings or habitats.
 Each layer is styled in groups with the name of the species, and inside the group the squares are the buffers and the dots are the occurrence of the animal.
 The layout of the map is organized with a scale, an arrow to signal North, the legend to show what is being displayed, and the title to show what is the topic.

 * Map